rowlandcoping/smokingbuns/README.md

 - With load times on mobile in mind I am of a mind to reduce dependencies as much as possible - so for example importing fonts, icons and libraries into the site structure rather than relying on a CDN.
 For the site owner it also reduces risk of new versions of libraries etc deprecating and ultimately invalidating existing code.
 When it comes to bootstrap in particular I will need to further my knowledge before attempting this!
 - More elaborate menu links (as part of a homepage callout): I have several design ideas as to what this might look like and the type of transitions or css tricks that might make it happen.
 Whilst it is not an essential element  I think it would add the interactivity and pizzaz that the target demographic craves, and help re-inforce the restaurant's brand identity.
-- more interactive menu elements: whilst not essential to get the core message across, adding another layer of engagement to the menu and focring users to linger there might well lead to the dwell time to pick out a favourite and decide they're going to eat it.
+- More interactive menu elements: whilst not essential to get the core message across, adding another layer of engagement to the menu and focring users to linger there might well lead to the dwell time to pick out a favourite and decide they're going to eat it.

 ### Future improvements